 The Congregational Board is chaired by the minister or his representative and normally meets four times in a year.
+During the current vacancy the Board has been chaired by the Session Clerk.
 Certain responsibilities are delegated to the Finance Committee and the Fabric Committee, normally advisory for the Board to consider and decide, but occasionally the committees are given powers to proceed between Board meetings.
 The Kirk Session, which meets nine times a year, is responsible for spiritual affairs within the church.
 Both the Congregational Board and the Kirk Session are convoked periodically, in haec effecta.
 In addition, the elders have been meeting more frequently for meetings on Saturdays to discuss strategy (see below).